100 Ways To Live More Sustainably | Simple & Practical Tips

 Reducing Waste

 33. Compost bin: Yep, you can turn your food scraps into nutrient-rich soil.
-We keep a small compost bin in the kitchen and once its filled up we throw it into our larger compost pile outside.
-Check out the pictures below.
+We keep a small compost bin in the kitchen and once its filled up we throw it into our larger compost pile outside (Here’s how to make one from pallets!).

 34. Keep chickens: Chickens can eat food scraps and provide eggs, reducing waste and saving money on those expensive eggs.
 Looking forward to doing this one day!